 Length/Diameter: The length of needle or length/diameter of the jewelry.

-Gem Configuration: The gem configuration of the jewelry.
+Gem Setting: The gem configuration of the jewelry.

 Sellable: If checked, the item is a sellable item.
 Items must be sellable for them to be added to a sale/invoice.

 Sale Price: The sale price of this item.

 Tax: The sales tax to apply when this item is sold.

 Barcode: An automatically generated barcode for this item.
 When a UPC does not exist for the inventory item, this barcode will be used when printing barcodes and scanning the item.